aa222di/eden-log/README.md

     }
 ```

-To see you log just echo it at the end of your script
+To see your log just echo it at the end of your script

 ```php
 // Render the response using theme engine.